Trevi FountainTrevi Fountain: location, how to get there, history, news and description of this romantic symbol of Italy in the world.

 In order to guarantee that the Fountain and the works during restoration can be seen, the construction site could be visited for free thanks to a suspended walkway at specific times.
 Read the box at the botton of the page to discover the opening hours and further useful information.

 The article ends here.
 And you, how many coins have you tossed?
-If you have visited the fountain and liked this post, share it with your friends on Facebook, Twitter or Google+.
-And as usual, bon voyage!
+If you have visited the fountain and liked this post, share it with your friends and as usual... bon voyage!

 - HOW TO GET THERE